rabilrbl/gemini-pro-bot/README.md

 2. Open the bot in your Telegram chat.
 3. Send any text message to the bot.
 4. The bot will generate creative text formats based on your input and stream the results back to you.
+5. If you want to restrict public access to the bot, you can set `AUTHORIZED_USERS` in the `.env` file to a comma-separated list of Telegram user IDs.
+Only these users will be able to access the bot.
+    Example:
+    ```shell
+    AUTHORIZED_USERS=shonan23,1234567890
+    ```

 ### Bot Commands